State Theatre, Minneapolis, Minnesota - May 2, 1925

 ENJOY YOUR LOCAL BROADCASTING

-wish to announce that our Newly Furnished Store on the corner of
+WE wish to announce that our Newly Furnished Store on the corner of

 Eleventh Street and Nicollet Avenue is now open.
-We trust we will
+We trust we will have

-privilege to have you visit us at our new store.
+have you visit us at our new store.

-You Want a Nice Meal
+When You Want a Nice Meal

-Homecoming of Gloria Swanson
+The Homecoming of Gloria Swanson

 "How well we have succeeded must be told by the film itself.
 However, I am proud to say that on the last day of our work on the picture, an officer of the French army came to the studio and with the entire company assembled, pinned on my saist a decoration signifying that I had been elected to the French Academy.
 To me, that was a wonderful thrill, and you may be sure that I am indeed grateful and happy at this recognition of what we have tried to do.